-Scheduled learning (Approx. 60 hours) includes e-learning, tutorials, demonstration, masterclass and seminars and learning in practice.
+Scheduled learning (approximately 60 hours) includes e-learning, tutorials, demonstration, masterclass and seminars and learning in practice.

-Independent learning (Approx. 40 hours) includes hours engaged with essential reading and completion of an e-portfolio.
+Independent learning (approximately 40 hours) includes hours engaged with essential reading and completion of an e-portfolio.

 200 hours to include a combination of scheduled, independent and learning in practice.

-Element 1: Electronic knowledge assessment (e-KA) of sexual and reproductive healthcare (assessment duration 1hr 45mins).
-In order to pass this element you are required to engage with and complete the e-learning requirements specified by the FSRH.
+- Element 1: Faculty of Sexual and Reproductive Health (FSRH) Online Theory Assessment (OTA).
+Assessment duration 60 minutes.
+In order to pass this element, you are required to engage with and complete the e-learning requirements specified by the FSRH.

-Element 3: FSRH Clinical Experience and Assessment (e-portfolio).
-Preparation and support for this element of assessment will be provided by a mentor in clinical practice and a UWE Practice Educator.
+- Element 3: FSRH Clinical Experience and Assessment (evidenced in the students' independent learning portfolios (ILP).
+Preparation and support for this element of assessment will be provided by a practice supervisor in clinical practice and a Faculty Registered Trainer.

 How to apply

-You will apply online for your CPD modules, which you can take as stand-alone courses or as part of an undergraduate or postgraduate programme.
+Please click on the Apply Now button to apply for your CPD module, which you can take as a stand-alone course or as part of an undergraduate or postgraduate (Masters level) programme..